Uttkarsh-raj/Uttkarsh-raj/README.md

 I like exploring new domains.

 * 🌍  I'm from India
-* 🌱 I’m currently learning Kotlin
+* 🌱 I’m currently exploring Golang
 * 🤝  I’m looking to collaborate on interesting projects
 * 💬 Ask me about app development in Flutter
 * ✉️  You can contact me at [uttkarshraj.me@gmail.com](mailto:uttkarshraj.me@gmail.com)